 Ideal for Summer Season

-When you sail around the Greek isles, you follow in the wake of millennia of travellers.
-Starting with such legendary figures as Odysseus, sailing around these rugged islands amongst deep blue waters has been a romantic, idealized venture.
-As you island-hop from ancient cities to ruined temples; from cypress to olive groves; from sandy beaches to rocky cliff walls; from lively waterfront towns to lonely mountains, you are tracing the steps of those before you, rediscovering the same lands that have been unknown for much of human history.
+When you sail around the Greek isles, you follow in the wake of millennia of travelers.
+Starting with such legendary figures as Odysseus, cruising around these rugged islands amongst deep blue waters is a romantic, idealized adventure.
+As you island-hop from ancient cities to ruined temples; from cypress to olive groves; from sandy beaches to rocky cliffs; from lively waterfront towns to lonely mountains, you are tracing the steps of those before you, rediscovering the same lands that have been unknown for much of human history.
 There’s a reason this part of the world has remained so beloved and magical for so long.

 - Day 1

 Begin your Greek yacht charter in Santorini.
 Anchor on the south side during the day, then explore the town in the evening for a walk into town.

 The celebrated Santorini stands strong and majestic, guarding well the secrets of Atlantis, the lost city.
 Santorini is different from the rest of the Cyclades group by virtue of its geological structure, which is the result of the eruption of a now inactive volcano for which the island itself owes its very own existence.
 Guests looking to learn more about this island's history would benefit from a trip to Akrotiri.

 The landscape is extremely imposing on the western side of the island, where crisp white villas with cerulean roofs perch on top of gigantic, steep rocks that plunge abruptly into the sea, with areas like White Beach being a big tourist attraction showcasing these natural wonders.
 In contrast to the sheer cliffs on the west, the coast on the eastern side of the island has endless stretches of beach with sand and colourful rocks.

 - Day 2

 Anchor in the south of Ios where you will spend the day either swimming or enjoying watersports before a stay in the port overnight.